Cookies managing

 We see the insignia, so I tell my wife: Valia, they are ours!
 And she started crying.
 I couldn’t console her.
 The soldier comes by and says in Ukrainian: auntie, why are you crying?
 And she can’t say a word

-— Can we come in to use the bathroom? (in Russian)
+-Can we come in to use the bathroom? (in Russian)

-— Come on in…(in Ukrainian)
+-Come on in…(in Ukrainian)

-The soldier comes by and says in Ukrainian: auntie, why are you crying?
-And she can’t say a word.
-We hugged.
+There was a checkpoint at the exit from the village, so we stopped again.
+I saw the insignia on the soldiers, and I told my wife: “Valy a, they’re ours!”
+She started crying, and I couldn’t console her.
+The soldier came up to us and said in Ukrainian, “A untie, why are you crying?”
+And she couldn’t say a word.
+We embraced.
 Don’t be afraid, you are home now.
-They only asked us to turn off our phones: Tokmak and Pology were next, and there were battles going on, so if they get a fix on the signal, they could fire on us.
+They only asked us to turn off our phones.
+Tokmak and Polohy were next on the road, and there was fighting going on, so if the Russians got a fix on our signal, they could fire on us.

 “You are lying about everything”